MikeMitterer/cmake-dart-extension-master/README.md

 This project creates the Dart package [native_sample](https://pub.dartlang.org/packages/native_sample)

+## Original Dart Documentation
+Because it is so outdated [2012](https://www.dartlang.org/articles/dart-vm/native-extensions) I try to collect some useful information's here on [CPP-Master](https://github.com/MikeMitterer/cmake-dart-extension-master)

+If you have some tips, tricks or other useful information's please file an issue report or add something to the [Wiki](https://github.com/MikeMitterer/cmake-dart-extension-master/wiki)! - **Thanks!**

 ## Prepare your machine to build the LIB

 This project uses "Config" and "configDart" CMake-File for configuration.
 You can